bormanst/formavid/README.rst

-The FormaVid Small Business Appliance has been completely refactored:
+The FormaVid Small Business Appliance has been updated for Debian 10 Buster:
 ------------------------------------------------------------------------

-- Refactored to be a collection of install and configuration scripts.
-- No longer incorporates base operating system allowing for user choice.
-- Specifically designed to run on Google Compute Engine's Debian-9 image but will run on compatible distros with minor modifications.
+- Specifically designed to run on Google Compute Engine's Debian-10 image but will run on compatible distros with minor modifications.
-- All dependencies on other vendor distros have been removed.
 - Deployable on local hardware, VMs, or to the cloud.
 - Select any compatible base distro and let the scripts do the work.
+- Notable improvements include php-7.3.9 and solr-8 using openjdk-11.

 The FormaVid Small Business Appliance integrates the following features: